A martingale approach to time-dependent and time-periodic linear response in Markov jump processes: Linear response of Markov jump processes

+The above statement should be understood to include that all the expectations appearing are well defined and finite under the stated assumptions.
 The proof of Theorem \ref{th:JS} is given in Section \ref{sec:JS1}.
 Stochastic calculus for processes with jumps will be crucial to derive the above Item (3), we collect in Section \ref{sec:SC} the needed theoretical background.